s0ders/akira.sh/content/posts/go-interfaces.md

 ## When `nil` is not equal to `nil`

-We now know that an interface is equal to `nil` only when both its type and value are `nil`.
-This can lead to tricky errors when wrapping a `nil` pointers as shown below.
+The fact that an interface is only equal to `nil` only when both its type and value are `nil` can lead to tricky errors when wrapping a `nil` pointers.
+Indeed, the type contained by the interface will be a pointer and, even though the value of the interface is `nil`, the interface itself won't be which can lead to the mistakes below.

 ```go
 type customError struct {